-While you are in the hospital, you will be required to wear an identification band around your wrist.
-Our hospital staff will review other security measures with you which we take to protect your baby.
+While you are in the hospital, you will be required to wear an identification band on your wrist.
+Our hospital staff will review other security measures that we take to protect your baby.

-You may want to take some of your own safety precautions.
+You may want to take some additional safety precautions.
 We know that you are very excited about the birth of your baby and want your friends and neighbors to know of the arrival.
-However, placing signs in your yard or bows on your mailbox or other forms of public display may bring you unwanted attention.
+However, public displays, such as placing signs in your yard or bows on your mailbox, may bring you unwanted attention.